 If man is going to know God, he can only know God by God’s revelation.

 No one can become a Christian solely from Adam’s apple up.
 Neither can anyone become a Christian without information.
 It is the nature of the information whereby a person becomes a Christian—God’s revelation of the gospel in the Bible.

 No one would know God if God did not reveal Himself.
 Since God is infinite, no one can know Him by finite means.
-God reveals Himself by nature, by the person of Christ, and by the Word of God.
+God reveals Himself by nature, the person of Christ, and the Word of God.

 All human philosophy and ethics revolve around the finiteness of man.
 Man’s ethics demand that he complies with the human standard, but there is no universal norm to determine what that standard is.
 That is why man is trapped in a plurality of ideas with no universal truth to help them reach universal conclusions.
 They are, therefore, locked into relativism.
-Everyone has their own philosophy and opinion, but no one has an answer.
+Everyone has their philosophy and opinion, but no one has an answer.